Seller ratings on Google Shopping

 - StellaService, an independent company that rates the customer service performance of online businesses.

 We do not modify existing reviews.
 We connect users with reviews from seller ratings websites.
-To provide consistent ratings, we re-scale ratings on a 1-5 scale and filter out reviews that are untrustworthy or otherwise questionable.
+To provide consistent ratings, we re-scale ratings on a 1-5 scale and filter out reviews that Google considers to be untrustworthy or otherwise questionable.

 If you don’t yet have reviews for your store, you can sign up for Google Trusted Stores, a certification program which collects seller ratings for free.